dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/wpf-security-strategy-security-engineering.md

 ### Source Analysis and Editing Tools

- In addition to the manual security code review elements of the SDL, the [!INCLUDE[TLA2#tla_winclient](../../includes/tla2sharptla-winclient-md.md)] team uses several tools for source analysis and associated edits to decrease security vulnerabilities.
+ In addition to the manual security code review elements of the SDL, the WPF team uses several tools for source analysis and associated edits to decrease security vulnerabilities.
 A wide range of source tools are used, and include the following:

 - **FXCop**: Finds common security issues in managed code ranging from inheritance rules to code access security usage to how to safely interoperate with unmanaged code.
 See [FXCop](/previous-versions/dotnet/netframework-3.0/bb429476%28v=vs.80%29).